actionschnitzel/actionschnitzel/README.md

 ![Raspberry Pi](https://img.shields.io/badge/-RaspberryPi-C51A4A?style=for-the-badge&logo=Raspberry-Pi)
 As for the Pi, I always try to be up to date.
 Discovering new software and hardware is a lot of fun and also benefits PiGro.
 There are currently 9 Raspberry Pis running in my house.
-Yes, they all have a real purpose xD.
+Yes, they all have a real purpose :sweat_smile:
 I use them for Nextcloud server, as a macro pad, as a retro gameing handheld, crypro miner, crypto trading bot, and of course for programming.
 At the moment I'm building a robot from scratch.